forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 Today we're proud to announce an easy way to optimize your image delivery with Cloudinary and Forestry.

-Using Cloudinary on sites that were managed by Forestry (e.g. this site) usually resulted in verbose implementations.
-Now it's as simple as adding your cloud name, API key and secret to your site's settings.
+It's as simple as adding your cloud name, API key and secret to your site's settings to get started.

-As a developer you can use the super fast Cloudinary CDN the way you would with any other static site.
+As a developer you can use the super fast Cloudinary CDN and store your assets outside your repository.
 At the same time your editors can use Forestry's Media Library and Editor to upload and manage Cloudinary assets.

 {{% tip %}}